 “No such luck.
 If I had some dragon hide I would’ve used it for a piece of armor already.”

-A little disappointed I followed Stenmar to the back where there was a table filled with weapons, and armor.
-Stenmar who liked getting to the important things first pulled out a decorated staff and a strange bow.
+A little disappointed; I followed Stenmar to the back where there was a table filled with weapons, and armor.
+Stenmar who liked getting to the important things first pulled out a pair of hunting daggers and a strange black bow.
 “Let’s go through these quickly eh?
 First things first these are your main offensive armaments.”

 I doubt just ignoring magic fire and lightning is a good idea, but he assures me as long as I don’t stab myself I’ll be fine.
 “Along with the bow is a magic quiver that can hold your bow as well as several hundred arrows without any added weight.
 It’s quite handy for long adventures or hunting trips.”